Ledig stilling på Universitetet i Oslo

 The University of Oslo is Norway’s oldest and highest rated institution of research and education with 28 000 students and 7000 employees.
 Its broad range of academic disciplines and internationally esteemed research communities make UiO an important contributor to society.

-Postion as PhD Research Fellow in Fluid Mechanics is available at Section for Mechanics, Department of Mathematics, University of Oslo (UiO).
+Position as PhD Research Fellow in Fluid Mechanics available at The Njord Centre, Department of Geosciences.

-- Applicants must hold an MSc degree in Mechanics, Applied Mathematics, Computational Mathematics with competences in fluid mechanics, Physical Oceanography, Meteorology, or Geoscience with competences in fluid mechanics.
+- Applicants must hold a Master’s degree or equivalent in Physics, Mechanics, Geophysics, Applied Mathematics or Geoscience with competences in fluid mechanics and computational physics.

 - Fluent oral and written communication skills in English